 Maryland Criminal Defense Attorneys

-Providing Aggressive, Results-Driven Representation
+Providing Aggressive, Results-Driven Representation in the DC Area

 Criminal charges can prove difficult to manage and can throw every aspect of your life into disarray.
 If you are looking at a criminal charge, retain knowledgeable, experienced legal counsel to bring your case to a favorable conclusion.

 The Maryland criminal defense lawyers at Alpert Schreyer Poe, LLC are experienced in defending the rights of individuals who have been accused of a crime.
 We can review your situation carefully to better understand your needs and the circumstances surrounding your case.
 For your convenience we have five offices located in Bowie, Frederick, Lexington Park, Prince Frederick, Rockville, and Waldorf.

 Call us today at (301) 321-7277 to schedule a free initial case evaluation, or fill out our confidential online contact form.

 If you stand accused of a crime, take this charge seriously.
 Even if you do not end up serving time in jail, convicted criminals face numerous consequences for criminal convictions.

 - Make finding a job harder.
 Employers can run a background check on you, including whether you have a criminal conviction.

 - Complicate getting an apartment.
 Many landlords also run criminal background checks in addition to credit checks.

 - Decrease your chances of getting into college.
 You can certainly explain how you have rehabilitated yourself, but college admissions are competitive everywhere.
 A criminal conviction can make gaining a slot in the class harder.